microsoft/maro/docs/source/scenarios/ecr.md

 - `None`, which means do nothing.
 - A valid `Action` instance, including:
-  - **vessel_idx**: (int) the id of the vessel/operation object of the port/agent;
+  - **vessel_idx**: (int) The id of the vessel/operation object of the port/agent;
-  - **port_idx**: (int) the id of the port/agent that take this action;
+  - **port_idx**: (int) The id of the port/agent that take this action;
-  - **quantity**: (int) the sign of this value denotes different meanings:
+  - **quantity**: (int) The sign of this value denotes different meanings:
-    - positive quantity means discharging empty containers from vessel to port.
+    - Positive quantity means discharging empty containers from vessel to port.
-    - negative quantity means loading empty containers from port to vessel.
+    - Negative quantity means loading empty containers from port to vessel.

 ### Example